It’s the most wonderful time of the year…

 One of the most beneficial exercises I do in my annual Marketing & Sales Planning VIP Day is help clients to work backwards… (watch the replay of every session here)

-For instance, you decide that you want to add 10 additional clients a year to your business.
+For instance, you decide that you want to add 10 additional clients a year to your organization.

-And let's say you know that on average you close about 30% of the people you speak with.
+And let's say you know that on average you close about 30% of the customer base you speak with.

 You know that you need to speak with between 30-35 prospects this year.